 The most important characteristic of your camera is the ability to tweak its settings instead of relying on automatic modes.
 For DSLRs, interchangeable lenses are a must for taking photographs of different subjects.
 Tripods are also essential to keep your shots steady.

 Optional tools include lamp stands for external lighting, as well as lens shades to control the light.
 Don’t forget the accessories to complement your food, like bowls, napkins, silverware, and flowers.

 2. Camera Settings

-We touched upon this in the last section, but for food photography it’s essential that your camera has the ability to manually change the settings.
-It’s the only way you can focus on the minute details of the food, and highlight the features that you want to emphasize.
+We touched upon this in the last section, but for food photography, it’s essential that your camera has the ability to manually change the settings.
+It’s the only way you can focus on the minute details of the food and highlight the features you want to emphasize.